List of The Dumping Ground characters: Candi-Rose

 Candi-Rose (real name Courtney), portrayed by Carma Hylton, made her first appearance on 3 February 2017 in series 5 of The Dumping Ground during the episode "The Fairytale Princess".
 Candi-Rose is known for her girliness, similar to Carmen Howle, also she likes pink and the world of fashion.
 She has also shown to be quite air-headed, also like Carmen in Tracy Beaker Returns.
-As soon as she arrived in the 'DG', she tells the other children that she is in care because her Dad works for the RAF and her Mum is a make-up artist who works on films, however it is suspected that this isn't true, as Candi later on in the episode "The Fairytale Princess" she says her Mum has worked for various singers although she previously said actors/actresses then says her Dad works in the navy but earlier she said to Chloe that her Dad worked in the RAF.
+As soon as she arrived in the 'DG', she tells the other children that she is in care because her father works for the RAF and her mother is a make-up artist who works on films, however it is suspected that this isn't true, as Candi later on in the episode "The Fairytale Princess" she says her mother has worked for various singers although she previously said actors/actresses then says her father works in the navy but earlier she said to Chloe that her father worked in the RAF.
 Candi-Rose is introduced when she makes friends with Chloe.
 Later in Series 6B, she also made friends with Bird Wallis after he joined the cast in Series 6A.
 Her friendship with Chloe is quite similar with Carmen's friendship with Tee.

 In "Sittin' in a Tree", Candi-Rose is shocked when she's told by the others that Jody and Tyler are just friends, as she thinks (as well as everyone else in the house) they're perfect for each other.
 Candi-Rose offers both Jody and Tyler advice about love.
 Helping Tyler how to deal with asking a girl for her number, and helping Jody figure out her feelings towards Tyler after she deliberately messes things up for Tyler and the girl he likes.
 Jody makes it clear that her and Tyler is just friends.
 But Candi-Rose is still convinced that Jody wants to be more than just friends with Tyler at some point in the future.